mchiang62/in-the-loop/README.md

 As a user, I want to see weather information for the day of the event.

-As a user, I want to see traffic information or alternative rou
+As a user, I want to see traffic information or alternative route